Ian Maitin, MD, MBA

 Gilbert Siu, DO, PhD

-Assistant Program Director
+Associate Program Director

 Altamash Raja, DO, RMSK, CSCS

-Assistant Program Director
+Associate Program Director

-Altamash Raja, DO, RMSK, CSCS, is also an Assistant Program Director of Physical Medicine and Rehabilitation at Inspira Health.
-He is also an Assistant Professor at Rowan University since August 2022.
+Altamash Raja, DO, RMSK, CSCS, is also an Associate Program Director of Physical Medicine and Rehabilitation at Inspira Health.
+He is also an Associate Professor at Rowan University since August 2022.
 He earned his Doctor of Osteopathic Medicine from Lincoln Memorial University, completed his residency in Physical Medicine and Rehabilitation at The Johns Hopkins University—where he served as Chief Resident—and pursued a Sports Medicine fellowship at Geisinger University.

 Dr. Raja holds a Registered in Musculoskeletal (RMSK) sonography certification and has an extensive background in performance coaching as a Certified Strength and Conditioning Specialist.
 He utilizes this expertise to develop personalized rehabilitation plans for his patients.
 His research primarily focuses on regenerative medicine and ultrasound, and he has numerous publications in these areas.
 Notably, Dr. Raja led the development of a pioneering hybrid longitudinal ultrasound curriculum during the COVID-19 pandemic at Johns Hopkins, which is now implemented in the Inspira program.
 He is also the co-host of the Medicine Redefined podcast, where he interviews practitioners who use unconventional approaches to promote health and challenge norms in the healthcare system.
 When not working on podcast episodes or spending time with family, Dr. Raja enjoys mountain biking in the trails of South Jersey.